 What are your thoughts on slavery in supply chain compliance?
 Recent researches by The Aberdeen group suggest that supply chain compliance is one of the top challenges that leading supply chain establishments are pretty concerned about.
 Along with government agencies, several local and international NGOs have made anti-slavery regulations pretty stringent.
 US Trafficking Victims Protection Act (TVPA) (2000), UN Protocol to Prevent, Suppress and Punish Trafficking in Persons (2003), Anti-Trafficking in Persons Act (2003), UK Modern Slavery Act (2015), US California Transparency in Supply Chains Act (2010), Trade Facilitation and Trade Enforcement Act (2016) etc. are some of the governing regulations that require organizations take their regulatory and internal compliance seriously.
-At this stage failing to abide by such regulations is not only financial loss that one can still recover from, but also loss of reputation that can’t be built overnight.
-As a responsible organization, it is imperative that there’s sufficient awareness about slavery at every level and within the deeper pockets of supply chain.
+At this stage, failing to abide by such regulations is not only financial loss that one can still recover from but also loss of reputation that can’t be built overnight.
+As a responsible organization, it is imperative that there’s sufficient awareness about slavery at every level and within the deeper pockets of the supply chain.

-The above supplier screening strategy can help identify and stall risks of modern slavery and forced labor.
+The above supplier screening strategy can help identify and stall the risks of modern slavery and forced labor.
 It can help determine illegal labor brokers and recruitment agents.
 And to get started, it begins with embracing a modern supply chain management tool that ensures basic supplier onboarding hygiene and then to proceed with established consulting firms with rich experience in the domain.

 Over 47% of companies have established programs to prevent and detect supply-chain risks (up from 43% a year ago), according to Deloitte.
-Founder of Verite, Dan Viderman informs us how when Apple learnt about its workers being charged unethically, it assumed the responsibility to reimburse up to $20 million in fees.
+Founder of Verite, Dan Viderman informs us how when Apple learned about its workers being charged unethically, it assumed the responsibility to reimburse up to $20 million in fees.
 Believe that?

 I applaud the little battle of the old woman.
 Her gesture passed down a tough message against companies that involve in unethical sourcing of either raw materials or finished goods that exploit human beings in deplorable conditions.
 It is a warning for businesses engaging illegal contractors and labor suppliers and a reassuring statement for progressive industry leaders that eventually all our businesses are going to earn their due though ethical practices alone.